 When you’re ready to draw on Social Security, the SSA averages your earnings over your 35 highest-paying years of work.
-Then, the SSA plugs that number, along with your age, into a formula to determine what your monthly Social Security check will be.
+Then, the SSA plugs that number, along with your age, into a formula.
+The formula determines what your monthly Social Security check will be.

-If you work less than 35 years, the SSA will fill in the off years with zeros, bringing down your average.
+If you work fewer than 35 years, the SSA fills in the off years with zeros, bringing down your average.
 So, if you worked 32 years, they’ll add each year’s earnings, plus three zeros and divide the total by 35.

-If you work more than 35 years, the SSA will take your 35 highest-earning years for its calculations, pulling your average up.
+If you work more than 35 years, the SSA will use your 35 highest-earning years.
 This is why it’s good to work at least 35 years before drawing on Social Security benefits.

-While you’ll still pay income taxes on any earned income over $113,700, you won’t pay FICA taxes on that income.
-And since you aren’t paying FICA taxes on income over $113,700, any income over that amount won’t count toward your Social Security equation.
+While you’ll still pay income taxes on any earned income over $127,200, you won’t pay FICA taxes on that income.
+And since you aren’t paying FICA taxes on income over $127,200, any income over that amount won’t count toward your Social Security equation

-Each year has its own maximum earnings amount, all the way back to when the Social Security system was set up.
-The goal is to level the playing field, whether you were a major earner in 2013 or 1960.
+Each year has its own maximum earnings amount, all the way back to when the Social Security system was started.
+The goal is to level the playing field, whether you were a major earner in 2017 or 1960.